zijun-zhao/deeplearning.ai/week1&2 Notes.md

     - 1D temporal sequence
   - language(comes once at a time).

-4. As to **structured data**, each of the element has a well-definfed meaning.
+4. As to **structured data**, each of the element has a well-defined meaning.
 While for **unstructured data**, features can be pixel value and individual word in a piece of text.

-5. Thanks to deep learning, now a lot of fancy applications are created such as speech recognition, image recognation, NLP.
+5. Thanks to deep learning, now a lot of fancy applications are created such as speech recognition, image recognition, NLP.

 6. Short-term economic value have been created using neural networks such as advertising systems, process giant database, profit recommendation.